chrisburnell/chrisburnell.com/src/posts/articles/2017-11-09-crossing-guards.md

 ---
 date: 2017-11-09T17:00:00+0000
 title: Crossing Guards
-lede: Throttle back on your scroll events and watch out for the IntersectionObserver!
+description: Throttle back on your scroll events and watch out for the IntersectionObserver!
 tags:
   - javascript
   - performance